apollostream/apollostream.github.io/_posts/2025-12-25-Offshore-Wind.md

 ---

 This issue was brought to my attention by a friend.
-With this blog, I don't intend to dwell on the many things I think are wrong in current American governance but I do think the BFI approach draws bare attention to how egregious the current administration operates as a matter of course.
+With this blog, I don't intend to dwell on the many things I think are wrong in current American governance but I do think the BFIH approach draws bare attention to how egregious the current administration operates as a matter of course.
 It's a shame to normalize behavior so beyond the pale.

 And rather than insist that a post like this is not mere partisan griping but a genuine concern for what American's normalize as our government, I let the synopsis of this proposition's BFIH analysis invoke more of the methodological justification for its words than I typically would.
 I typically leave that for the full analysis report.
 The full intellectual honesty of BFIH reveals whatever biases and competing viewpoints (i.e., multi-paradigm lenses) went into the analysis.